-If you were in an accident with government employee then you will have to speak to an attorney to determine if the law will allow you to file a tort claim against the government agency (unit).
+If you were in an accident with a government employee then you will have to speak to an attorney to determine if the law will allow you to file a tort claim against the government agency (unit).

 In many instances, you can’t pursue a personal injury case against the government because of sovereign immunity laws.
 However, in certain situations, the government waives that immunity and allows you to file a suit to attempt recovery.

-Texas legislatures created immunity laws that shield itself from liability for tort claims made by injured members of the public.
+Texas legislatures created immunity laws that shield themselves from liability for tort claims made by injured members of the public.
 The specifics are in the Texas Tort Claims Act in Vernon’s Texas Codes Annotated, Civil Practices & Remedies Code, § 101.001 et seq.

 The Texas Bar Association explains that “the doctrine of governmental immunity prohibits suits against a governmental entity unless there has been a clear and unambiguous constitutional or statutory waiver of that immunity.”

 The law essentially says is that you can’t sue the government or unless they give you permission.
 Governmental immunity means that when people are hurt on government property or by as a result of a government worker’s actions, they are usually without the legal remedy to recover their damages.

-Fortunately, Texas provides a couple of exceptions to the rule, albeit very limited waivers.
-According to the Texas Tort Claims Act, you can pursue a claim against a government employee if s/he caused property damage, personal injury or death while in the capacity of her or her job and both of the following two situations apply to your case.
+Fortunately, Texas provides a couple of exceptions to the rule, albeit with very limited waivers.
+According to the Texas Tort Claims Act, you can pursue a claim against a government employee if s/he caused property damage, personal injury, or death while in the capacity of her or her job and both of the following two situations apply to your case.

 Learn about how to prove negligence in a car accident case.

 If you were involved in motor vehicle accidents caused by a government employee, you might be able to hold the government unit liable for your damage, under the first waiver listed above.